guardianproject/info/content/dsats.md

 ## Governments change.
 People change.
 Institutions shift.
 Your threat model should too.
 Security isn’t a one-time fix, it’s an ongoing process that needs to adapt as risks evolve.
 That’s where we come in.

-At Guardian Project DSATS program we take a **holistic**, people-first approach to digital security assessments, analyzing not just your technology, but the **processes, policies, and individuals that keep your organization and the communities you serve safe**.
+At Guardian Project DSATS program we take a **holistic**, people-first approach to digital security assessments, analyzing not just your technology, but also the **processes, policies, and individuals that keep your organization and the communities you serve safe**.
 With 15 years of experience in privacy-first technology and human rights, we specialize in securing mission-critical teams and networks that serve vulnerable communities.

 ### Interested in our Services?